 At first, it wasn’t as much of a problem as it would later become.

-Granted, the sexual politics of what I just described are beyond bizarre, but at least there’s a sense of trying to address the abuse that takes place and Dany’s response to it, and what happens to Dany is important to HER and no other character, making it less an exploitative device and more an actual attempt at character development that empowers her as much as Barbara’s experience de-powers her.
+Granted, the sexual politics of this dynamic are beyond bizarre, but at least there’s a sense of trying to address the abuse that takes place and Dany’s response to it.
+What happens to Dany is important to her and no other character, making it less an exploitative device and more an actual attempt at character development that’s based around empowerment (unlike Barbara’s experience, which diminishes her).

-Unfortunately, the show soon began to come unstuck when it turned to rape as a recurring element – something that, even for its vicious, quasi-medieval setting, seemed to go down all too frequently.
+Unfortunately, the show came unstuck when showrunners David Benioff and D. B. Weiss employed rape as a recurring element; a form of assault that, even for Game of Thrones‘ vicious, quasi-medieval setting, seemed to go down all too frequently.

-The more that sexual violence towards women was depicted, the more ill-judged seemed to be the approach.
-Sometimes rape was, as in The Killing Joke, utilised to motivate male characters – as when Theon Greyjoy (himself the subject of some pretty horrific sexual violence) was forced to watch Sansa Stark raped by the vile Ramsay Snow, helping to prod him towards facilitating her escape later on.
+The more that sexual violence towards women was depicted, the more ill-judged the approach seemed to be.
+Sometimes rape was (as in The Killing Joke) utilised to motivate male characters.
+Such was the case when Theon Greyjoy – himself the subject of some pretty horrific sexual violence – was forced to watch Sansa Stark raped by the vile Ramsay Snow, helping to prod him towards facilitating her escape later on.

-The fact is, rape shouldn’t be used simply as a means to suggest “something horrible” happening to a female character (certainly not to the extent that Game of Thrones has done so) – or a male character either for that matter.
+In short, stories like The Killing Joke and Game of Thrones (like so many other movies, TV shows and comic books) are guilty of trivialising something that should never be trivialised.
+Rape shouldn’t be used as an easy way to suggest “something horrible” happening to a female character (certainly not to the extent that Game of Thrones has done so) – or a male character either, for that matter.